gnuplot/gnuplot/win/README-Windows.txt

 --------------------------------------------------------------------------------

-The gnuplot team, Mai 2014
+The gnuplot team, May 2014